Doctoral Program Application

 Three years of graduate study comparable to the M.Div. degree which included: 1) an earned master’s degree in Biblical and/or Ministerial studies or related field, 2) at least 72 semester units of study, and 3) a balance of Biblical, theological, and ministerial disciplines.

-If applicant has completed at least 62 semester units, he or she may qualify to complete the remaining 10 graduate units concurrently with their doctoral coursework.
+If the applicant has completed at least 62 semester units, he or she may qualify to complete the remaining 10 graduate units concurrently with their doctoral coursework.
 Concurrent Enrollment requires approval from the program Dean.

-An applicant may consider applying to the Doctor of Ministry program without the required Master of Divinity degree under the following circumstances: 1) applicant completed a master’s degree that is similar in content.
+An applicant may consider applying to the Doctor of Ministry in Relational Leadership program without the required Master of Divinity degree under the following circumstances: 1) applicant completed a master’s degree that is similar in content.
 2) applicant earned a large number of units but had to relocate before being able to complete an M.Div.
 3) applicant exceeded the maximum time frame allowed for M.Div. completion.
 Note that in all cases, applicants will still need to meet all criteria named above.